 2. Precision machining welding

 Currently, the assembly of these components has been enhanced through optical fiber laser welding.
-The reasons for using fiber laser welding to replace the early robotic arc welding process include:
+The reasons for using fiber laser welding to replace the early robotic arc welding process are as follows:

-3. Gas tight welding
+3. Gas-tight welding

 4. Aerospace welding

-Optimizing the properties of finished products, such as corrosion, wear and heat resistance, while controlling costs, is a common motivation for dissimilar metal welding.
+Optimizing finished product properties, such as corrosion, wear, and heat resistance, while controlling costs, is a common motivation for dissimilar metal welding.
 Connecting stainless steel and galvanized steel is a prime example.

-During welding, the energy to melt steel and stainless steel will evaporate zinc at about 900 ℃, which is much lower than the melting point of stainless steel.
+When welding, the energy used to melt steel and stainless steel will evaporate zinc at around 900 ℃, which is much lower than the melting point of stainless steel.
 The low boiling point of zinc leads to the formation of steam during keyhole welding.